alunny/pluginstall/README.md

     <name>Foo</name>

-At this point in time, the tools prototyped for this format do not make use of this element.
-If this document progresses, localization will also need to be accounted for.
+Currently, Pluginstall does not make use of this element or handle localization.

 > MikeR: maybe we should require utf-8 encoding for this document?